phoenix-rtos/phoenix-rtos-doc/coding/index.md

 #include "stm32.h"
 ```

+### PS-CODE-REC-067

+MACROS should not be used in the code.

+### PS-CODE-REC-068

-It is advised not to use MACROS in the code.
+The preprocessor conditionals like: `#if`, `ifdef` or `ifndef` should not be used in the code.

+#### Note

-It is not advised to use preprocessor conditionals like `#if` or `if def'.
-The use of preprocessing conditionals makes
-it harder to follow the code logic.
-If it is absolutely necessary to use preprocessing conditionals, they ought to be
+The use of preprocessing conditionals makes it harder to follow the code logic and can be used only
+if it is absolutely necessary.

+### PS-CODE-REC-069

-formatted as the following example.
+Preprocessing conditionals should be formatted as the following example:

 ```c
 #ifndef NOMMU